red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

         .setupResourceLockerClient('localhost', 6379, { db: 7 })
     )
 ```
 Here we firstly hooked logs: `hookLogs` is for main logs stream - it logs all system-related messages and errors, `hookCloudFunctionsLogs` is for logs inside of cloud functions.
-Redis and MongoDB config goes second - as you mentioned we have 7 Redis connections separated by domain logic and 1 separate pvp room Redis.
+Redis and MongoDB config goes second - as you mentioned we have 7 Redis connections separated by domain logic and 1 separate PvP room Redis.
 Check out the [Scalability](https://github.com/red-machine-games/goblin-base-server#scalability) section to find out how it looks like.

 ### More configurations
 Next let's configure mandatory features of Goblin Base Server.